shivamchakraborty/Courier-System/README.md

 # Introduction

-It is a software designed for companies that handle packages to monitor the logistics of storage and cargo handling to their final destination and manging employees and drivers so you can track all of your company.
+It is a software designed for companies that handle packages to monitor the logistics of storage and handling to their final destination and manging employees and drivers so you can track all of your company.

 **This documentation is to help you regarding using the item as you should and like you want.
 Please go through the documentation carefully to understand how this item is made.**